-Our aim is to work with all staff in the Trust to ensure that the provision of services and care to our patients is equal for men, women and trans-genders.
+Our aim is to work with all staff in the Trust to ensure that the provision of services and care to our patients is equal for men, women and trans* people.
 While for our staff we need to ensure that an individual's gender does not lead to bias in their working environment or developmental and promotional aspirations.

 We would be delighted to hear from anyone; staff, patients and relatives, to discuss, in confidence, issues or concerns they may have, or ideas they would like to be investigated.

 The action for gender equality, is in-line with the core principles of our Equality and Diversity strategy.
 Issues of gender in-equality have progessed and improved during the last century, but there remains the need to ensure that within our diverse society and across different cultures, that gender discrimination and bias is not tolerated.
 Sadly gender bias and discrimination is still prevelant in some cultures and societies, the challenge now is too ensure gender equality for all.

 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 set out a public authority's gender pay gap reporting duties, which form part of its public sector equality duty under the Equality Act 2010.
 The regulations require that employers, with 250 or more employees, publish their gender pay gap annually by 31st March.

 For example, a report published covering 2018 would be published on our website by 30th March 2019.
 Our Gender Pay Gap will also be uploaded on to the government's website where the public can find and compare our Trust's data with other organisations.